-Former East 17 star Brian Harvey was kicked out of a benefits office after swearing and shouting at staff, it has been reported.
+Former East 17 star Brian Harvey 'kicked out of benefits office swearing and shouting'

 The ex pop singer reportedly yelled at shocked officials.